How NPS works

 NPS in Omneo

-NPS scores are captured as Rating records linked to customer profiles.
+NPS scores are captured through a questionnaire whose question routes to a Rating record linked to the customer profile.
 This enables:- Tracking NPS trends per customer over time

 - Understanding which customers are Promoters vs Detractors